SAP-samples/teched2022-DA262/exercises/ex1/README.md

 - [Exercise 1.4 - Import table from SAP S/4 HANA](#exercise-14---Import-table-from-SAP-S/4-HANA)
 - [Exercise 1.5 - Import CSVs](#exercise-15---Import-CSVs)

+## Exercise 0B - SAP DWC Account
+If you have already have an account on an SAP DWC System, you can use that account.

 ## Exercise 1B - Import CSVs

 Upload your data directly.
 This can make sense if your tenant does not have any sources connected to it.